Tear Gas and Pepper Spray Can Be Deadly, But the U.S. Won’t Regulate Police Use

 This article was originally published by In These Times on April 3, 2000.
+Although this investigation was written 20 years ago, police and other law enforcement continue to use and misuse pepper and tear gasses on peaceful protesters in violation of manufacturers' regulations and international treaties.
 Support for this article was provided by the Fund for Constitutional Government.

 The tons of tear gas and pepper spray munitions Seattle police used on demonstrators and bystanders alike at the anti-WTO demonstrations last December contained chemicals implicated in lung problems, eye damage and even death.
 Contrary to conventional wisdom, the effects of these chemical weapons are not always confined to 15 or so minutes of intense pain and incapacitation.
 According to manufacturers' documents, military research and medical literature, each of these agents carries short- and long-term health risks; various formulations contain potential carcinogens.